 HOW YOU HELPED US PREVIOUSLY

-Thanks to the hundreds of donations made to our #IAmWarrior appeal in 2[phone redacted], we were able to secure £100,000 match funding from Arts Council England.
+Thanks to the hundreds of donations made to our #IAmWarrior appeal in 2018-2019, we were able to secure £100,000 match funding from Arts Council England.
 Your generous gifts helped us to keep our core programme running and free for a year, providing over 2,000 learning and performance opportunities to a dedicated cohort of more than 140 young musicians.
 Of this group, 61% were Black, Asian and other minority ethnic heritage and 42% were female.
 We also presented 129 concerts and other public performances showcasing our young musicians in professional venues around the country, providing invaluable performance experience, quality paid employment and a direct line to new audiences for our emerging artists.

 “Tomorrow’s Warriors provided a space for us to really train and weightlift, to ‘get our chops together’ as musicians say, so we were ready, well-rounded and versed in many styles when the time came to make it a career.”
 Theon Cross | Award-winning tuba player/recording artist